 It requires less energy and time to digest processed foods.
-Processed foods contain MSG (Monosodium glutamate – to enhance flavor), it also contains lots of sodium and typically all the wrong heart-clogging oils.
-Therefore it is always good to go with natural food available, if possible go with homemade food.
+Processed foods contain MSG (Monosodium glutamate – to enhance flavour), it also contains lots of sodium and typically all the wrong heart-clogging oils.
+Therefore it is always good to go with natural food available if possible go with homemade food.

 Don’t break your fast with a feast:

 Be Careful.
 If you are not careful, the food eaten during the pre-dawn and dusk meals can cause some adverse effects.
 Those observing the fast in Ramadan month should have at least two meals a day, the pre-dawn meal (Suhoor) and a meal at dusk (Iftar).

 The way to approach your diet during fasting is similar to the way you should be eating outside of the Ramadan month.
 It should contain foods from all the major food groups: